Pittsburgh Domestic Violence Attorneys | Worgul, Sarna & Ness, Criminal Defense Attorneys

 • Individuals who have children together

-Penalties for Domestic Violence Charges in Pittsburgh
+Penalties for Domestic Violence Offenses in Pennsylvania

 Domestic violence covers several distinct charges, so the penalties are based on the specific classification and circumstances involved.
 Generally, domestic violence convictions result in: